kisslinux/kisslinux.github.io/pages/new.md

 **NOTE**: The `init` and service manager can be swapped out to use whatever you desire.

+## Aims

+- Able to be maintained by only 1-2 people.
+- Be a simple Linux system.
+- Provide a simple packaging system.
+- Provide small and curated official repositories.

 ## Roadmap

 KISS is nearing a **1.0** release and is already fully functional!
 The issues below relate more to overall polish, installation and documentation.